milesnature/html-notes/README.md

 HTML Notes is a lightweight design system written in HTML, CSS, Javascript, with a splash of PHP.
 The primary goal of this system is to neatly organize an entire collection of notes into a single page.

-It favors plain text files, self-custody, client-side encryption, freedom from proprietary file formats and closed ecosystems.
+It favors plain text files, self-custody, client-side encryption, and freedom from proprietary file formats (closed ecosystems).

-If you're a meticulous note taker, expending the time and effort to format and style your notes, **"You may as well be using HTML and CSS to do it!"**
+If you're a meticulous note taker, expending the time and effort to format and style your notes — *you may as well be using HTML and CSS to do it!*

 This system provides a single source of truth that is easily accessible from any device connected to the internet.
-It can also be easily hosted locally (with a simple PHP server) to maintain complete privacy and security.
-Foregoing the server completely and integrating the notes into one monolithic html file is yet another possibility.
+Increase privacy and security by hosting it locally, or by hard coding everything into one single html file.

 ## Pros
 * Private.
 Client-side encryption (AES) means you can host your files anywhere with confidence.